postui/postcms/contributing.md

-# Contributing to postcms
+# Contributing to PostCMS

-Welcome, and thank you for taking the time in contributing to postcms!
+Welcome, and thank you for taking the time in contributing to PostCMS!

 ## Development Setup